adrien-febvay/minify-css-idents/README.md

 Default value: `null`

 Identifier to start the generation with.
-In example, if you set it to `"z"`, the first generated identifier will be `"a0"` (unless it is excluded in the options).

-Future versions should actually return the identifier you specified as the first generated one instead of incrementing it right away.
+Note: Will be skipped if excluded in the options.

 ### How the package works